Line follower robot

 Step 3

 Next, glue the two motors together using the popsicle sticks.
 For that, I’m using a glue gun and glue sticks.
-You can use any other methods.
+You can use any other method.
 Look at the pictures below.

 Step 4